 Let’s start with the likes before I get any further.

-- The brotherly bond bewteen Kit (Roger) and Wing (Ben).
-Although they weren’t related by blood but their actions showed a deeper relation than that.
-I liked it that it wasn’t just another typical thing with brothers who were not from the same parents would argue non-stop or would plot against each other, etc. There were admittance of being shocked or confused of being put together because their parents got married.
+- The brotherly bond between Kit (Roger) and Wing (Ben).
+Although they weren’t related by blood, their actions showed a deeper relationship than that.
+I liked it that it wasn’t just another typical thing with brothers who were not from the same parents would argue non-stop or would plot against each other, etc. There was an admittance of being shocked or confused about being put together because their parents got married.
 But the acceptance of it because of their parents’ happiness and of having a family brought them together as brothers.
 They really cared for each other–not just for the sake of the parents.
-It showed through many times, like Kit always supported his brother and tried to get along with his sister-in-law when Lai Man was being unreasonable.
+It showed through many times like Kit always supported his brother and tried to get along with his sister-in-law when Lai Man was being unreasonable.
 Wing would always support Kit, especially the time he almost beat up Wu Shum to save his brother or trying to stop Kit from shooting Yu and be blinded by revenge.
 One of my favorite scenes must be the part where they were both in the hospital and wanted to beat Yu up.
 It was rash of their behaviors, but it showed a bit of their unification and bond.
 They not only cared for each other but for one another’s loved ones and friends as well.

 - More romances than cases.
 This was a crime/ law show after all.
 Why did I see more of romances here and there, especially senseless ones than the main point?
 I like to see romance and all too but they weren’t developing with the right couples.
 I understood the essential of Kit’s story but I hated it that the subplots and other characters got more in the way with dumb stories.